kulkarniachyut/alphabrain-core/README.md

 # AlphaBrain Core

-AlphaBrain Core is a **production-grade AI engineering system** built on AWS and open-source technologies.
+AlphaBrain Core is a **production-grade financial forecasting - An AI engineering system** built on AWS and open-source technologies.
-Its goal is to enable end-to-end learning of **AI engineering, infrastructure, orchestration, and deployment** —
-focusing on system design over model accuracy.

 ---

 ## 🎯 Project Objective